FutureWorkshops/ResearchKit/Testing/ORKTest/README.md

 You can run `ORKTest` on a device or in the iOS Simulator.

-To run on device, you will need to use a provisioning profile that includes the appropriate HealthKit entitlement.

 When launching `ORKTest`, you will see an array of buttons.
 Each button corresponds to a task that can be used for testing.
 Information on the results and progress of the task are logged to the console.